illinois-or-research-analytics/aocv2_rs/README.md

 0 1
 1 10
 10 1 # duplicate edges / parallel edges will be ignored for robustness
-# any whitespace separating nodes can work: tabs, spaces, etc.
+# any non-newline whitespace separating node pairs can work
 ```

 and a corresponding vertex membership file